Julian194/Julian194.github.io/_posts/2024-11-12-welcome-to-my-blog.md

 This is my first blog post.
 I'll write about the learnings of the day.

-## Powerlist
+## Notes

-I have utilized the powerlist to create focus.
+I bought a **physical** notebook - thanks to my girlfriend - to write down the tasks for the day to create focus.
 Keep in mind this is the first day.
 Maybe i did not yet choose the most high leverage tasks but it helped me focus on a few things throughout the day

 ## Acquire.com
 I have been thinking about this before and now picking up on the idea again of a Microacquisition.